 Dehaene’s tips for making math intuitive

-Dehaene argues that we can foster our children’s number sense by grounding math knowledge in concrete, familiar situations.
+Dehaene argues that we can foster our children’s sense of quantity by grounding mathematics knowledge in concrete, familiar situations.
 For instance, when we teach our kids subtraction, we can present kids with the concrete operation of removing apples from a basket.

 And here are more recommendations from Dehaene:

 • Teach kids about fractions by having them envision the division of a pie

 • Teach kids about negative numbers by having kids think of temperatures.

 Negative 5 may not mean much in the abstract...but how about 5 degrees below zero...?

 Humans aren't the only ones with a bit of number sense, and even

 human babies can perform certain mental calculations.
 For more

 In addition to highlights of the latest research, it includes more research-based for encouraging math skills in young children.